catalingheorghe/learning-activities/perl/book_learning_perl/notes_learning_perl.md

 print something
 ```

-A scalar production expression is automatically promoted to a one element list in a list context.
+A scalar producing expression is automatically promoted to a one element list in a list context.
 Note that `undef` is also a scalar, so to empty an array you assign the empty list `( )`.

 To force a scalar context, you use the fake function `scalar`, which tells perl to provide a scalar context.